akhan7/fss16groupG/read/6/README.md

 Topic model: In machine learning and natural language processing, a topic model is a type of statistical model for discovering the abstract "topics" that occur in a collection of documents.
 Machine learning: Machine learning is a subfield of computer science that is closely related to (and often overlaps   with) computational statistics; a discipline which also focuses in prediction-making through the use of computers.
 Deduplication: In computing deduplication is a specialized compression technique for eliminating duplicate copies of repeating data

+Notes:
+Data set: The writers have used the data collected by – ‘A. Alipour, A. Hindle, and E. Stroulia.
+A contextual approach towards more accurate duplicate bug report detection.
+In Proc.
+10th Working Conf. on Mining Software Repositories, pages 183–192, 2013.’.
+It consists of reports pulled from the android database between November 2007 and September 2012
+Future work: The authors have suggested that a future study which utilizes their metrics in order to find duplicates of incoming bugs, using a top-k approach in which a fixed number of possible duplicate reports are  presented for each incoming report, would further test their effectiveness.

+Related Work: The work related to the authors work is by C. Sun, D. Lo, S.-C. Khoo, and J. Jiang who formulated the duplicate bug detection problem as given a bug report, return a list of the top-k most similar bug reports.
+Also one of the other related works is by Alipour who formulated the problem as given two bug reports, predict whether they are duplicates.
+The authors have mentioned that their approach is similar to the latter approach.